b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 Re-read that paragraph for what we mortal, lay folk can do to prepare for the second coming, but imagine it being in response to *fucking anything*.
 That's the same song & dance for how to [know Joseph was a prophet](https://www.churchofjesuschrist.org/study/new-era/2010/09/instant-messages/my-testimony-of-joseph-smith?lang=eng&id=p4-p5#p4), how to gain a testimony ([1](https://www.churchofjesuschrist.org/study/manual/family-home-evening-resource-book/family-home-evening-lessons/lesson-sixteen-gaining-a-testimony-through-the-holy-ghost?lang=eng&id=title9-p24#title9), [2](https://www.churchofjesuschrist.org/study/general-conference/2006/10/the-power-of-a-personal-testimony?lang=eng&id=p28-p36#p28)), how to [maintain faith](https://www.churchofjesuschrist.org/study/manual/gospel-topics/helping-others-with-their-questions/05-nourish-your-own-faith?lang=eng&id=p2-p4#p2), how to [have a happy marriage](https://www.churchofjesuschrist.org/study/general-conference/2013/04/marriage-watch-and-learn?lang=eng&id=p6#p6), how to [receive personal revelation](https://www.churchofjesuschrist.org/study/liahona/2008/02/gaining-a-testimony?lang=eng&id=p21-p22#p21), how to [prepare for general conference](https://www.churchofjesuschrist.org/study/liahona/2024/10/digital-only/7-days-of-general-conference-prep?lang=eng&id=p_bD9IJ-p_pjVgm#p_bD9IJ), how to [feel God's love when you're sad](https://www.churchofjesuschrist.org/study/liahona/2021/12/young-adults/learning-to-feel-gods-love-for-me?lang=eng&id=p14-p15#p14), how to [overcome addiction](https://www.churchofjesuschrist.org/study/ensign/2020/10/young-adults/7-tips-for-overcoming-pornography-use?lang=eng&id=p19#p19), and how to know that one Russel M Nelson is called of God.
 You [do what Russel says](https://www.churchofjesuschrist.org/study/ya-weekly/2022/10/our-watchman-on-the-tower?lang=eng&id=p7#p7), and Russel says to pay the church money.

+Ready for Jesus now?

 &nbsp;

 ### Ten Virgins
 This parable has been revisited and expounded [numerous times](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&query=%22ten+virgins%22&page=1).
 Here's a link to [Matthew 25:1-13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25?lang=eng&id=p1-p13#p1) if you'd like to see the source text for yourself.
-I bring this up to illustrate that [verse 13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25?lang=eng&id=13#p13) wraps it up with a nice conclusion: "watch therefore, for ye know neither the day not the hour wherein the Son of man cometh."
+I bring this up to illustrate that [verse 13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25?lang=eng&id=13#p13) wraps it up with a nice conclusion: "watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh."
 Sounds like it's commanding constant vigilance for that anticipated "any minute now" event.
 [D&C 45:56](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/45?lang=eng&id=56#p56) says that at the second coming, "shall the parable be fulfilled[.]"
+Nobody knows when it will be.

 I'm certain that the [parable](https://www.wordnik.com/words/parable) was more meaningful to Jesus' contemporaries than it is to us today.
 Folks excitedly gathering to meet "the bridegroom" surely had more cultural relevance back then.
 I also understand that one word can have different meanings depending on context, but something occurs to me now as I revisit this biblical passage: that is, the bridegroom [saying](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25?lang=eng&id=p12#p12) "I know you not."